AmitBaanerjee/Data-Collection-Exploratory-Data-Analysis/README.md

 - Processed and cleaned the collected data using TwitteR vignette library package.
 - Visualized geo spatial information extracted from the tweets using Google API and geo-map  libraries of R: ggplot2, ggmap, maps,and       maptools.
 - Compared CDC flu map with own home-brewed flu map of the USA derived from the Twitter and Influenza data .
+- Deployed a webpage displaying all comparisons using Shiny R package on RStudio web server.